 Hotel Room Investment - Regular Rental Income

 This article will consider the basics of a hotel room investment, the advantages that come with such a specialist investment.
-With a low entry price, regular income, the readily available advice in the market place and research at your fingertips, the risk is minimal.
-We will also go over how to mitigate common risks that come with a hotel property investment to give you an all-around guide to the hotel room investment property sector and how it can make you more money on your investments.
+With a low entry price, regular income, the readily available advice in the market place and research at your fingertips, the risk is low.
+We will also go over how to mitigate common risks that come with investment in hotel rooms to give you an all-around guide to the hotel investment sector and how it can make you more money on your investments.

 Request a callback from one of our hotel room investment experts who can guide you based on your investment questions.

-Hotel Investment - Why Investors Are Turning To Hotel Room Investment For Greater Returns & Assured Exit Strategy
+Hotel Investment - Why Investors Are Turning To Hotel Room Investments For Greater Returns & Assured Exit Strategy

-A hotel room investment is a great way to turn your savings into a steady income and increase the health of your finances through serviced and fully-managed property whilst retaining and even growing your original capital.
-These investment opportunities make great investments because they can give you an average yield of around 8% each year.
-If you invest £100,000 into a hotel room investment, you can expect to receive an annual income of £8,000 from the rental returns which is over £650 each month!
+A hotel room investment is a great way to turn your savings into a steady income and increase the health of your finances through serviced and fully-managed property whilst retaining and even growing your original lump sum.
+These investment opportunities make great investments because they can give you an average yield of around 10% each year.
+If you invest £50,000 into this type of investment, you can expect to receive an annual income of £5,000 from the rental returns which is £600 each month!

-Compared to other forms of investment such as a FTSE 100 shares portfolio (4%), cash deposit accounts (1%) and 10-year gilts (0.95%) a hotel room investment offers a much better return than any asset class outside of property investment.
+Compared to other forms of investment such as a FTSE 100 company shares portfolio (4%), cash deposit accounts (1%) and 10-year gilts (0.95%) a these investments offers a much better return than any asset class outside of property investment at this time.

 Returns Compared With Other Investments

-In terms of high annual yield, a hotel room investment property can give you great returns on your savings compared to other assets.
+In terms of high annual yield, a hotel room can give you great returns on your savings compared to other assets.

-In comparison to other types of property investment, a hotel room investment property also offers higher returns despite the lower entry price.
+In comparison to other types of property investment, when you invest in a hotel it will offer higher returns despite the lower entry requirement.
 With a regular buy-to-let investment, depending on the area, the NET yields will only be around 7% or less in 2019, and generally the further down south you go the lower the yields due to expensive overheads.
 This brings us to another advantage of hotel room investment – there are no ongoing or hidden costs – once you have purchased the unit you will not be asked to make any further payments and the assured returns are NET returns which means that no deductions will be made from this income.

-Furthermore, unlike a regular buy-to-let where the property market is a big factor in the profits you can make, a hotel room investment doesn’t rely on the trends in the UK housing market.
+Furthermore, when you invest in a hotel, unlike a regular buy-to-let where the property market is a big factor in the profits you can make, a hotel investment doesn’t rely on the trends in the UK housing market.
 Similarly the sector doesn't rely on students coming to the UK like the student accommodation sector.
-A hotel room investment is classed as a commercial property transaction rather than residential and so this means that there is the added advantage of being exempt from stamp duty tax.
+When you invest in hotels it is classed as a commercial property transaction rather than residential and so this means that there is the added advantage of being exempt from stamp duty tax.

 What Are The Advantages Of Buy-To-Let Hotel Rooms Investment?

-Low cash and no mortgage requirements – A hotel room investment has a low entry price compared to a regular buy-to-let property investment.
-Most investors who do invest in a residential buy-to-let will either need deep pockets or a mortgage to fund the majority of the investment.
+Low cash and no mortgage requirements – A hotel room investment has a low entry price compared to a regular buy-to-let property.
+Most people who do invest in a residential buy-to-let, rather than hotels, will either need deep pockets or a mortgage to fund the majority of the investment.
 According to Nationwide’s House Price Index the average UK house price in August 2019 was £216,096.

 Low Entry Price But No Mortgage Option

 Fast results – This kind of investment is also fast.
-As soon as you pay the full price of the property, you will start to see the money come in from the rental yield.
+As soon as you complete on the property, you will start to see the money come in from the rental yield.
 Unlike other investments where the property may need refurbishing, a hotel room investment is usually ready to go as soon as the offer comes to market.

-Diversifying your portfolio – You can diversify your portfolio with a hotel room investment.
+Diversifying your portfolio – By investing in hotel rooms you can diversify your portfolio .
 Many investors will focus on residential buy-to-lets and possibly student properties, however, a hotel investment can be a good way to balance your portfolio so that your eggs aren’t all in one basket.
 Diversification allows you to spread your risks should sectors in the property market experience volatility.

-Furthermore with the political and environmental changes currently underway in the UK, the domestic leisure and tourism industry has been growing and is forecast to continue to do so;
+Furthermore with the political and environmental changes currently underway in the UK, the domestic leisure and tourism industry has been growing, with occupancy rates up, and is forecast to continue to do so;

 RevPAR (Revenue Per Available Room) and ADR (Average Daily Rate) is expected to grow during 2019 and despite the Brexit uncertainty, the UK already beat their 2020 tourism target of 40 million annual inbound visits, with 40.9 inbound visits in 2018.